BA Modern languages with Qualified Teacher STatus (QTS)

 At the University of Reading you can study for a four-year degree in Modern Languages, inclusive of a Year Abroad, while at the same time training to gain Qualified Teacher Status (QTS), a qualification that will enable you to teach in secondary schools in England and Wales at the end of your degree.

-From the start you can to enrol on any of our degree programmes, and take modules in one or two languages among French, German, Spanish and Italian.
+From the start you can enrol on any of our degree programmes, and take modules in French, German, Spanish and Italian.
 In the second year you will be able to opt to commence Initial Teacher Education modules with French, German or Spanish as a main language and opportunities to include any one of the four as a second language.

 Language teachers are in high demand.
 A Modern Languages degree with QTS will offer you job satisfaction and competitive salaries.